Get started:

 Personal Contract Purchase (PCP):

-Finally, there is personal contract purchase (PCP).
+Finally, there is the personal contract purchase (PCP).
 This option requires a deposit and monthly payments for two to four years, with the option of making a balloon payment at the end.
 You can return the car, pay the balloon to own it, or use any equity to buy a new car.
 It's a flexible option, but the car remains the finance company's property until the balloon payment is made.

 The pros and cons of purchasing a car outright